Perella Weinberg Partners: Advisory

 In late 2021, the firm advised Baxter International on its $12.4 billion acquisition of HIll-Rom.

-Perella Weinberg has advised on numerous SPAC transactions such as Pershing Square Tontine Holdings' acquisition of 10% of Universal Music Group for approximately $4 billion and Owl Rock Capital Group’s definitive business combination agreement with Dyal Capital Partners to form Blue Owl Capital Inc. and list on NYSE via a $12.5B business combination with Altimar Acquisition Corporation.
+PWP has advised on numerous SPAC transactions such as Pershing Square Tontine Holdings' acquisition of 10% of Universal Music Group for approximately $4 billion and Owl Rock Capital Group’s definitive business combination agreement with Dyal Capital Partners to form Blue Owl Capital Inc. and list on NYSE via a $12.5 billion business combination with Altimar Acquisition Corporation.
 The firm also advised Parallel, a medical marijuana company, on its $1.9 billion business combination with Ceres Acquisition Corporation in February, 2021, and was financial advisor to Science 37 on its $1.05 billion merger with LifeSci Acquisition II Corporation in May of the same year.

-In March 2021, Perella Weinberg and its partners sponsored PWP Forward Acquisition Corp.
+In March 2021, PWP and its partners sponsored PWP Forward Acquisition Corp.
 I, a blank check company led by women and focused on enhancing access to public financing for companies that are founded by, led by, or enrich the lives of women.

+In 2022, the firm was selected by John J. Ray and the defunct FTX companies as the lead investment bank to help manage the assets amidst the Bankruptcy of FTX.
+The firm also advised The Estée Lauder Companies in connection with its $2.8 billion acquisition of the Tom Ford brand.

-In 2023, Perella Weinberg were the financial advisors to Baxter International in connection with its $4.25 billion sale of BioPharma Solutions to Advent International and Warburg Pincus.
+In 2023, PWP were the financial advisors to Baxter International in connection with its $4.25 billion sale of BioPharma Solutions to Advent International and Warburg Pincus.
+That year the firm also advised the merger between Cedar Fair in its merger with Six Flags for a combined value of $8 billion.

+In February 2024, PWP advised Spirit Airlines in its bankruptcy dealings following its failed merger with JetBlue.
+Later in the year the firm advised Bosch in its acquisition of Johnson Controls, including assets with Johnson Controls Hitachi.
+The firm also advised the chemical producer Covestro when it was acquired by Adnoc in October 2024.

+In August 2025, PWP acquired Devon Park Advisors, a secondaries advisory firm founded in 2021.

 Asset management

-Perella Weinberg operates an asset management business separate from its investment banking business under the brand Agility, which is an outsourced CIO provider for endowments, foundations, sovereign wealth funds, family offices, and other long term investors.
+PWP operates an asset management business separate from its investment banking business under the brand Agility, which is an outsourced CIO provider for endowments, foundations, sovereign wealth funds, family offices, and other long term investors.
 Chris Bittman is CEO and CIO of Agility, which managed assets of approximately $13.5 billion.
-Perella Weinberg Partners' Agility Fund was named Outsourced CIO of the Year by Institutional Investor in 2017, 2015, and 2014, and by Foundation & Endowment Intelligence in 2013.
+PWP Agility Fund was named Outsourced CIO of the Year by Institutional Investor in 2017, 2015, and 2014, and by Foundation & Endowment Intelligence in 2013.